RohinJ444/netcdf-merge-server/README.md

 ### `scripts/run_integration_tests.py`

 `run_integration_tests.py` tests the server through its HTTP API.
 It uploads the previously generated test files, calls `/read`, saves returned files when the merge should succeed, and uses Python's `netCDF4` package to inspect the returned NetCDF contents.
-For failure cases, it checks that the response is a `400` with plain-text error output rather than a NetCDF/HDF5 payload.
+For failure cases, it checks that the response is a `400` with plain-text error output.
 For a more detailed overview of the test cases in this script, see [Test Coverage](#test-coverage).

 ## API Endpoints